No booking fees on the app

 *Information is subject to change.
 Please check the latest train timetable before your trip.

-The train journey from Leicester to Birmingham International combines efficiency with pleasure, featuring beautiful scenery and comfort.
-With frequent departures from Leicester, you can get to Birmingham International in just 1 hour 8 minutes, making it an ideal and convenient choice for travelling between them.
+Travelling by train from Leicester to Birmingham International is efficient and offers a scenic and comfortable experience.
+With frequent departures from Leicester, you can reach Birmingham International in just 1h 11m, making it one of the fastest and most convenient ways to travel between these two places.

-No, you will need to transfer when travelling from Leicester to Birmingham International.
-TrainPal Train Journey Planner will assist you in finding the best train route.
-Enter the origin or destination places and other relevant details, then click "Search" to find the most suitable route.
+No, unfortunately, you need to transfer from Leicester to Birmingham International.
+Still, the TrainPal Train Journey Planner helps you find the best train.
+Just input your origin or destination places, then click "Search" to see the suitable route.

 Yes, most trains on the Leicester to Birmingham International route offer amenities like Wi-Fi, food services, and various seating options.
 Additional facilities may include power sockets, accessibility features, and luggage storage.
 Check the specific amenities offered by the train operator when booking, as these can vary.